Skip to content

 Nominations Process

 Nominations are to be submitted to Vincent M. Rotello through a web form that will be advertised on the homepage.
-The application deadline is near the end of February of each calendar year, but the specific date will be defined annually by the current nomination chair.
+See ACS Publications Awards website for nomination details and deadlines.

 The nomination should be submitted as a single pdf file consisting of the following items: (1) a nomination letter that succinctly describes the impact of the individual’s research accomplishments, (2) a second letter from another individual who is familiar with the nominees works, (3) a five-page CV that should include: education, appointments, honors & awards, and a list of up to 25 relevant publications and (4) a tentative lecture title and abstract (300 words or less).